|

 2) The text says that Mary hurried to go to the home of Zechariah and

 Elizabeth.
-So she left almost immediately.
+Seems that she left almost immediately.
 This trip was not about hiding

 from shame.
 Her pregnant state would not have been visible yet.
-No, this
+This

 was a spiritual journey.
-These were two really spiritual women.
+Elizabeth and Mary were very spiritual women.
 As soon as

-Mary got near Elizabeth, John jumped in Elizabeth's womb, and Elizabeth
+Mary got near Elizabeth, the unborn baby John the Baptist jumped in Elizabeth's womb, and Elizabeth

 received a special revelation from the Holy Spirit, telling her that Mary